No-Name-Yet-Exist/ConceptualDynamics/applicatoins/religion.md

 ### What is Life

-Hypothesis: Life in CT = (X ~ X′ | preserved structure across Δt + Responsive deformation) This explains why some people think Earth is alive or on the lineage of Life.
+Hypothesis: Life in CT = (X ~ X′ | preserved structure across Δt + Responsive deformation) This explains why some people can think Earth is alive or on the lineage of Life.